 For example, the figure below shows a comparison of the file differences, the left is the source file, the right is the new file, the red background part means that the new file has less code than the source file.
 From the figure below, you can see that the new file has a few lines less CSS code (9-23 lines). css code does not affect security and so on, you can click "Always ignore".

 The orange background below indicates that the new GPL plugin file is partially different from the source code, the new file adds "PAID CURRENT" to bypass the plugin activation verification, the file is safe and can be accessed by clicking "Always ignore".

-The green background part indicates that the new file is new code than the source file, the code means that the secret key key expires after 365 days, also to bypass the plugin activation verification, the file is safe to click "Always ignore".
+The green background part below indicates the code added to the new file than the source file, the code means the secret key key expires after 365 days, also to bypass the plugin activation verification, the file is safe to click "Always ignore".

-If the problem is marked red, there is a high probability that it is hung and the file needs to be deleted/restored.
-It depends on which file has the problem and what code has been added to it.
+If the problem is prompted by a red circle, there is a high probability that it is hung and the file needs to be deleted/restored.
+The situation depends on which file has the problem and what code has been added.
 If it's a file like readme, delete it directly, if it's a file like index.php, login.php, etc., download a brand new wordpress installation package and extract it, paste the corresponding file inside to overwrite the file that was hung, and clean up all the cache.

-Share a case of Malicious Redirects that appeared a few days ago when a customer's website was hung, just for your reference.
+Share the case of a previous customer's website being hung with Malicious Redirects, just for your reference.